 4. Some Disney Parks Aren’t All-Day Parks

-But in recent years, Animal Kingdom has extended its hours to help combat the stigma of only being a “half-day park.”
-They also added PANDORA: the World of Avatar — which is particularly enjoyable at night with everything lit up, an after-dark version of Kilimanjaro Safaris, and the nighttime spectacular, Rivers of Light.
-(Please note: Disney World announced the closure of Rivers of Light in July of 2020.)
+But in recent years, Animal Kingdom has added PANDORA: the World of Avatar — which is particularly enjoyable at night with everything lit up, and the brand new daytime spectacular, KiteTails.

-Animal Kingdom also took part in Disney World’s holiday celebrations for the first time in 2019, adding a bunch of new seasonal treats and entertainment.
-But it still wasn’t enough to keep all of us around for a full-day.
+Animal Kingdom also takes part in Disney World’s holiday celebrations with the Merry Menagerie winter puppets and the breathtaking Tree of Life holiday projections.
+But it still isn’t necessarily enough to keep all of us around for a full day.

-We’re definitely down for arriving at the park for rope drop to get the full experience (especially if we happen to get one of the first Boarding Groups for Rise of the Resistance!), but the chances of us staying until closing are pretty slim since we likely got up before 7 AM!
+We’re definitely down for arriving at the park for rope drop to get the full experience, but the chances of us staying until closing are pretty slim since we likely got up before 7 AM!

-If you want to make a trip to Disney Springs or one of Disney World’s waterparks, you might have to sacrifice some park time.
-And since it usually takes longer to do everything you want in Magic Kingdom and Epcot, it makes sense to us that guests are hesitant to cut their days at these parks short.
+If you want to make a trip to Disney Springs or a Disney World waterpark, you might have to sacrifice some park time.
+And since it usually takes longer to do everything you want in Magic Kingdom and EPCOT, it makes sense to us that guests are hesitant to cut their days at these parks short.